Did you know that if you spend only five minutes per day on a menial task, that adds up to 20 hours a year?

 You can send the same software to automate sending desktop and mobile notifications to your customers just as well.

-In this blog post, we’ve shared some key information about what business and marketing automation is, and why you should get started right now.
+However, throughout this blog post, we’ve provided you with essential information to demystify the subject, highlighting what business and marketing automation entail and why you should embrace it without delay.

 With EngageBay small business automation software, you can easily manage thousands of contacts, track all your business tasks, and automatically follow up with customers.
 All of this from one dashboard, and for less than $1 a day!